 The students represent the school at various events organised by the National Schools Equestrian Association (NSEA).
 Alongside this, regular dressage, show-jumping and cross-country clinics are provided to help students improve their riding skills and to make new friends.
 Many of the students also study for The Pony Club Achievement badges in conjunction with Sturt Farm Riding School and everyone looks forward to the Inter-house Equestrian Competition held at school in the summer term.

 Burford has many committed and talented riders within the student body.
 Examples include Morgan Beth-Crockford who has trained with the British Dressage Team and held the title of British Junior Dressage to Music Champion on her late pony, Dixie Dude.

-Past students who have continued their careers into the world of equestrian include Jessica Hooley, Leah Taylor (nee Griggs), Aaron Nobbs, Jane Izod, Alana Pearson, Matthew Izod, Eleanor Jones and Harmony Godfrey.
+Other past students who have continued their careers into the world of equestrian include Jessica Hooley, Leah Taylor (nee Griggs), Aaron Nobbs, Jane Izod, Alana Pearson, Matthew Izod and Harmony Godfrey.

 Our equestrian teams performed extremely well during the last academic year and rode in many competitions on behalf of the school.
 The students achieved outstanding results across all disciplines, including victory at the prestigious Stonar One-Day Event.

 As members of the National Schools Equestrian Association we host an annual NSEA Arena Eventing Competition at Wickstead Farm, Highworth.
 Qualifying in both 2016 and 2017, our teams have relished the opportunity to compete in the national championships at Hickstead.

 We are delighted to have Sarah Charles as our principle riding instructor.
 Sarah has over twenty years’ experience instructing both adults and children in all equestrian disciplines.
 Sarah has completed nationally within eventing and is a highly regarded rider and instructor.